jdesalle/linfo2142_project/report.rst

 We decided to restrict ourselves to measuring the performance of both protocols in the case of a download from the satellite link, and will not measure the performances on the upload.

-You can find the different files created for project at the link https://github.com/jdesalle/linfo2142_project .
+You can find the different files created for the project at the link https://github.com/jdesalle/linfo2142_project .

 [1] https://datatracker.ietf.org/doc/html/rfc793